abc-datacamp/abc-intro-2-r/chapter2.md

 # List out the state names of those states smaller than the cutoff, using the logical vector as an indexing vector

-# Use the %in% operator to test in "New York" is one of the smallest states.
+# Use the %in% operator to test if "New York" is one of the smallest states.